j-cam/bttn/README.md

-# basscss-bttn
+# bttn

-A sass mixin library for generating consistent button styles.
+A sass mixin library for consistently styling buttons.